w1cee/crypto_bot/README.md

-# crypto_bot
+# crypto_price_bot
- Get the price of the crypto-coin.
+The bot will send you the price for one cryptocurrency coin.
+Just send him the name of the cryptocurrency.